DiamondDigger/naglec13/README.md

 -->

  I'm Alex.
-I am self-taught developer with Java fungamentals certificate.
+I am a self-taught developer with Java fungamentals certificate.
 Open to new opportunities and now :

 - 🔭 I’m currently working on gaining experience in Java EE
 - 🌱 I’m currently learning Spring Framework and follow Agile approach in building projects